Availity/sdk-js/docusaurus/docs/resources/analytics.md

 ### `trackEvent(properties: object)`

 Manually track an event.
 Given an object of string keys with primitive values, all properties will be logged.
-In contrast to using [data attributes for auto tracking](#auto-tracking-with-data-analytics-attributes), manual tracking does not require an `action` property, and can be fired by any event listeners you choose to add to any element, not just 'click', 'focus' and 'blur' as is the case when using data attributes.
+In contrast to using [data attributes for auto tracking](#auto-tracking-with-data-analytics-attributes), manual tracking does not require an `action` property (although you may choose to include one), and can be fired by any event listeners you choose to add to any element, not just 'click', 'focus' and 'blur' as is the case when using data attributes.

 Example: